newrelic/newrelic-dotnet-examples/docker-agent-nuget/ubuntu/README.md

 The sample application is just the "default" application created by running `dotnet new webapi`.

-The sample application is just the "default" application created by running `dotnet new webapi`.

 The important part of this sample is setting the required environment variables to enable the .NET Agent to load and instrument the sample app.
 Refer to `Dockerfile` for details.